hsavit1/hsavit1.github.io/Index.md

 - Testing on iOS with TDD, BDD, and more!
 - Xcode is awesome!!
 Xcode is s#it!!
 Thoughts about this polarixing IDE

+#Android Posts
+- Parallels of Android and iOS (loong post)
+- What the iOS Developer in me really likes about Android
+- Why Android is the future (outside of NYC and Silicon Valley)

+#Angular Posts

+#Meteor Posts

 #Golang Posts
 - Drop everything and GO! (golang post)

 #DB Posts
 - Socket.io and RethinkDB: A match made in heaven
+- Do you need Redis ?

 #Programming Posts
 - Essential Algorithms (book)